yafoy/suspenders/README.md

-# Suspenders
+# Yastart

-Suspenders is the base Rails application used at [yafoy](https://yafoy.com/).
-It is heavily inspired from [thoughtbot](https://github.com/thoughtbot/suspenders).
+Yastart is the base Rails application used at [yafoy](https://yafoy.com/).
+It is heavily inspired from the [Suspenders ](https://github.com/thoughtbot/suspenders) gem by thoughbot.

 ## Installation

-First install the suspenders gem:
+First install the yastart gem:

-    gem install suspenders
+    gem install yastart

 Then run:

-    suspenders projectname
+    yastart projectname

 This will create a Rails app in `projectname` using the latest version of Rails.

 ## Gemfile

-To see the latest and greatest gems, look at Suspenders' [Gemfile](templates/Gemfile.erb), which will be appended to the default generated projectname/Gemfile.
+To see the latest and greatest gems, look at Yastart' [Gemfile](templates/Gemfile.erb), which will be appended to the default generated projectname/Gemfile.